 The Adjutant General (TAG) of the State Military Department and the United States Property & Fiscal Officer (USPFO) are responsible for the execution of the MCCA and other allowed projects to support the training and operations of their respective National Guard units.
-Policy and administrative procedures to be followed in the execution and funding of an MCCA are contained in National Guard Regulation 5-1, Chapters 1 and 3.
+Policy and administrative procedures to be followed in the execution and funding of an MCCA are contained in National Guard Regulation 5-1, National Guard Grants and Cooperative Agreements, Chapters 1 and 3.

-An MCCA consists of four parts: the Articles of Agreement and three technical appendices.
-Articles I-XIII include the standard terms and conditions applicable to the MCCA.
+An MCCA consists of four parts: the Articles of Agreement and three Technical Appendices.
+Articles I-XIII include standard terms and conditions applicable to the MCCA.
 The Technical Appendices provide specific information such as project description, scope, statement of work and finance and budget plans.

-ARNG MCCA Technical Appendices are titled differently from ANG MCCA technical appendices.
+ARNG MCCA Technical Appendices are titled differently from ANG MCCA Technical Appendices.
 ARNG budget and funding information is contained in Appendix SC.
-ANG finance and budget information is contained in the Project Design appendix.
+ANG finance and budget information is contained in the Project Design Appendix.

-The total amount of Federal funding for MCCA ARRA projects is shown in the applicable Technical Appendix.
+The total amount of Federal funding for MCCA projects is shown in the applicable Technical Appendix.
 Reimbursements to a grantee for an MCCA project or projects may not exceed the amount(s) approved by NGB, which includes any authorized/executed modifications to the original project amount.